 - Complete blood count – To evaluate for signs of infection such as raised white blood cell count, anemia (which can occur with kidney disease).

-- Urinalysis – A test of the cat’s urine which can reveal the presence of bacteria, red and white blood cells, urinary stones or crystals, as well as determine how concentrated the urine is.
+- Urinalysis – A test of the cat’s urine that can reveal the presence of bacteria, red and white blood cells, urinary stones or crystals, as well as determine how concentrated the urine is.

-- Biochemical profile – This may reveal elevated BUN and creatinine levels for kidney related disorders.
+- Biochemical profile – This may reveal elevated BUN and creatinine levels for kidney-related disorders.